adr1enbe4udou1n/laravel-boilerplate/README.md

 Laravel Mix still stay awesome for newcomers thanks to his laravel-like webpack fluent API, but, even if Laravel Mix can be easily overridden, for this project i preferred use my custom framework-free webpack setup in order to have total control of assets workflow.

 For instance, with this custom setup HMR work natively with configurable port (essential for easy vue admin developpement) and productions assets are bundled into specific "dist" directory.

+### Code styling

+PHP-CS-Fixer & ESLint are used for strong style guidelines for both server and client side code.

+PHP is pre-configured for official Laravel styling, just launch `./vendor/bin/php-cs-fixer fix` for global project auto-formatting.

+JS use [JavaScript Standard Style](https://standardjs.com/) & eslint-loader is used within webpack for dynamic code styling recommendations.
+Moreover, [Official ESLint plugin for Vue.js](https://github.com/vuejs/eslint-plugin-vue) is included for heavy consistent code through all components vue files.

 ## TODO